 For the brew itself, you will need Irish cream syrup, espresso, and half and half.
 A generous amount of whipped cream or soft top takes it to the next level.

-DB Kicker Drink Profile
+Kicker Drink Profile

 Fans of creamy coffees rejoice; the Kicker is a good mix of creamy and sweet thanks to the Irish cream syrup and half & half.